crisie/RecurrentGaze/README.md

 - skimage=0.15.0
 - face_alignment=1.0.1 (instructions here: https://github.com/1adrianb/face-alignment)

 The code depends on [OpenFaceWrapper](https://github.com/crisie/OpenFaceWrapper), a shared library to use OpenFace within python applications.
-Check the github project for install instructions.
-Right now instructions only for Unix environment.
-Instructions for Windows environment will follow.
+Check the link for install instructions for Windows and Unix environments.

 To install keras_vggface, please use the following command:
 ```